Working to create more fun trails in and around Boulder

 Project description: In 2021, the USFS was awarded a planning grant to determine if the area can be re-opened to off-highway vehicles.
 This process will include a full assessment of the area, including a trails inventory.

-What’s happening: The planning process is expected to start sometime in 2022.
+What’s happening: The planning process funding must be used by December 2024.
+There is no start date yet.
 BMA is a stakeholder and will advocate for all existing trails to remain open to mountain bikers.

 North Foothills Open Space